Best Credit Cards in Canada 2018

 Unfortunately, not all Canadian student credit cards fit the bill.
 In fact, some require that you hold a part-time job and show proof of income.
 Not exactly friendly to the full-time student.
 Others require you pay an annual fee, which makes no sense.

 That’s why we love the BMO SPC Student Mastercard.
-It comes with no annual fee, no income required, and has 2 amazing rewards programs built into one card.
-First, you get automatic membership into the SPC Card student program – a savings of $10 on the membership fee each and every year you’re in school.
-Second, you get 10-15% discounts at hundreds of retailers across Canada through SPC.
+It comes with no annual fee, no income required, and has great perks, like 10-15% discounts at hundreds of retailers across Canada through SPC.

 Lastly, you can either get the cash back or Air Miles no fee student credit card.
-The BMO SPC Cash back card offers a welcome bonus of $60 and 1% cash back on all purchases, and the no fee Air Miles card comes with a 500 Air Miles welcome bonus!
+The BMO SPC Cash back card offers a welcome bonus of 4% cash back on all eligible purchases in the first 4 months, and the no fee Air Miles card comes with a 500 Air Miles welcome bonus!